mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - The gray and plasma colormaps have been added to the instrument view.
 - The x-axis tick labels on colorfill plots are now horizontal.

+- The figure options menu now has a help button which opens the documentation for the menu.

 Bugfixes
 ########